Skip to main content

 Fundamentals

-The feeling that something is fundamentally unfair about your employer’s is a valid and important signal.
+The feeling that something is fundamentally unfair about your employer’s wellness program is a valid and important signal.
 Your body and mind are sophisticated systems, constantly sensing and interpreting the environment.
 When you perceive an action as coercive or discriminatory, this perception initiates a cascade of biological events.

 This response is a protective mechanism, an ancient system designed to handle threats.
 In the modern context of a workplace, a poorly designed or implemented wellness program can become that threat, transforming a well-intentioned initiative into a source of chronic psychosocial stress.